wmluke/grunt-build-lifecycle/README.md

 #### Roll your own

 Perhaps maven-ish build cycles are not your thing, you can define your own set of lifecycle phases.
 Here's another example.
-Just remeber, consistency is a good thing.
+Just remember, consistency is a good thing.

 ```js
 grunt.initConfig({